 And most buyer’s agents barely have any idea of what closing costs in NYC are to begin with.
 That’s why you have to be very careful on who you choose to represent you on such an important life transaction.

-In contrast, a veteran buyer’s agent will give you an idea of what normal closing costs are beforehand and will also be able to inform you that closing costs for new developments are typically higher.
+In contrast, a veteran buyer’s agent will give you an idea of what normal closing costs are beforehand.
+She or he will also be aware of other nuances, such as:

 A good buyer’s agent will tell you before you put an offer in on a sponsor unit that the sponsor will typically ask you to pay the transfer taxes and sponsor attorney fees which are typically the seller’s responsibility.

-A good buyer’s agent would also tell you that closing costs are negotiable, and that you can request the sponsor to cover various closing costs as part of your offer.
+A good buyer’s agent would also tell you that new development closing costs are negotiable, and that you can request the sponsor to cover various closing costs as part of your offer.

 The worst mistake you can make is to put an offer in on a new development with a completely useless buyer’s agent who doesn’t bother to inform you that the sponsor will assume that the buyer will pay the transfer taxes and their attorney costs.

 So without any knowledge of whether this is typical or negotiable, you end up paying almost 2% of the purchase price in transfer taxes plus several thousand dollars of the other side’s attorney fees.
-Unbelievable but this is a very common first time home buyer mistake in NYC that we’ve seen happen to countless new buyers!
+This is a very common first time home buyer mistake in NYC that we’ve seen happen to countless new buyers!

 Absolutely.
 You have much more negotiating power with sellers of aged listings, typically defined as properties that have been listed for 90 days or longer.